CognitiveProgrammer/Test_Driven_Development/AAA Of Tests/Readme.md

 ## 2.4 Assert

 *Once the unit tests are done, the* __Assert__ *is used for determining the whether the* __Act__ *produced intended results or not.
 Its the Assert phase that determines whether the test was successful or not*

+## 2.5 Conclusion

+*The idea of Arrange-Act-Assert act assert is independent of testing framework and is more of an arrangement than any coding practice*